-In the Policy Group tab, all fields used one of the default sets of rules already pre-defined in the configuration.
+In the Policy Group tab, all fields used one of the default sets already pre-defined in the configuration, with the exception of the Signaling Rule, where the SM Side rule created in Section 7.11.1 was selected.
 Click Finish.